chrvill/AST5220/README.md

 neutrinos or polarization in the report, which is why I turned them off.
 The C++ computations run in about 20-30 seconds on my laptop.

-(It said on the website to include a data file including {ell, C_ell}.
-This is the file cells.txt in the txtfiles-directory.)

 Compiling:
 make